-While some homeowners prefer to install a secondary heating system—like a furnace or heater—it’s not a requirement.
-Cold climate heat pumps are masters of finding heat where none seems to be.
+While some homeowners prefer to install a secondary heating system like a furnace or heater it’s not a requirement.
+Cold climate heat pumps are masters of finding heat where there seems to be none.
 Though, in some circumstances, we may advise keeping your current furnace.
 The only way to know for sure, is to contact us for a free quote on heat pump conversion in Port Ludlow or Poulsbo.

 If you use the right technology, this one is false.
 This myth got started because electric furnaces can be costlier than gas ones.
 But that’s because furnaces aren’t the most effective electric heating system—heat pumps are!
 Since these systems only move heat from one spot to another, they don’t need to stress themselves as much.
 This leads to lower HVAC costs in the Poulsbo area.

-Now that you know the truth of these HVAC myths, we invite you to reach out to us at (206) 765-6851 for a heat pump conversion in the Poulsbo area.
+Now that you know the truth of these HVAC myths, we invite you to reach out to us at (206) 765-6851 to look into a a heat pump conversion in the Poulsbo area.

 Right now, you’re tied to an oil delivery service.
-A big portion of your yard is also likely taken up by an ugly eyesore of an oil tank.
+A portion of your yard or basement is also likely taken up by a large oil tank.
 By converting from an oil furnace to a heat pump—or mixing the two with a dual fuel system—you can make heating your home much more efficient.
 For a free quote on heat pump installation in Kingston or Poulsbo, give us a call at (206) 765-6851.